vanHeemstraSystems/circuit-management/README.md

 ```
 $ cd containers/app
-$ docker-compose --file docker-compose.dev.yml --project-name plot-management-dev up --build -d
+$ docker-compose --file docker-compose.dev.yml --project-name circuit-management-dev up --build -d
 ```

-**NOTE**: If you get the following error when browsing the Plotly service:
+**NOTE**: If you get the following error when browsing the Circuit service:

 ``````
 Unhandled Runtime Error
 ApolloError: Failed to fetch
 ``````

-Know that this is most likely caused by the Hasura service not being up and running yet, therefor not able to sent the requested data to the Plotly Service.
+Know that this is most likely caused by the Hasura service not being up and running yet, therefor not able to sent the requested data to the Circuit Service.
 To fix it, start the Hasura service.

 **NOTE**: When you try to login to PostgreSQL database via **pgAdmin** (Recommended), use the following credentials: